 1. Cross-exchange arbitrage.
 One asset trades slightly higher on venue B than venue A. You borrow, buy low, sell high, repay, keep the spread.
 Real spreads exist, especially in volatile markets — but they’re small, brief, and contested by bots watching the same feeds.

 2. Oracle mispricing (high risk).
 Some protocols use on-chain price oracles that briefly lag the market.
 A real discrepancy can be arbitraged — but protocols actively patch these, and aggressively misuseing a lagging oracle to drain a protocol crosses from arbitrage into an incident with legal exposure.
+This is not theoretical: the academic study Incidenting the DeFi Ecosystem with Flash Loans for Fun and Profit dissects the 2020 bZx incidents and shows how transaction atomicity turns a price discrepancy into a repeatable, optimisable misuse, while Chainalysis’s breakdown of the $197 million Euler Finance flash loan incident in 2023 shows what the same mechanism looks like when it is pointed at a protocol bug rather than a spread.
 The line matters.

 3. Liquidation frontrunning.
 When a borrower’s collateral drops below threshold, liquidators compete to repay the debt and claim a discount.
 A flash loan can fund that — but it’s a speed race won by MEV-optimised infrastructure, not by reading a tutorial.